sporto/elm-tutorial/resources/players.md

 Let's create some content for our application.
 We will create a list of players.

+We will organise our application structure by the name of the resources in our application.
+We only have one resource now (`Players`) so there will be only a `Players` sub-folder.

-The `Players` folder will have modules for the components of the Elm architeture, just like what we did with the main level:
+The `Players` folder will have modules for the components of the Elm architecture, just like what we did with the main level:

 - Players/Actions.elm
 - Players/Models.elm